avocado-framework/avocado/docs/source/guides/user/chapters/about.rst

 * :mod:`Plugins <avocado.plugins>` that can extend and add new functionality to the Avocado Framework.

+* A Python API for creating custom jobs and test suites for more advanced users.

 Avocado is built on the experience accumulated with `Autotest
 <http://autotest.github.io/>`__, while improving on its weaknesses and
 shortcomings.